docker/docs/ee/dtr/user/manage-repository-events.md

 ## Overview

-Actions at their core are events which happen in a particular repository to a particular image.
-As of v2.6, individual repositories now include an **Activity** tab which shows a paginated list of the most recent events within a given repository.
-The list of events displayed will vary according to your repository privileges.
+Actions at their core are events which happen to a particular image within a particular repository.
+To provide a quick summary of these events, DTR 2.6 now includes an **Activity** tab on each repository displaying a paginated list of the most recent events.
+The type of events listed will vary according to your [repository permission level](../admin/manage-users/permission-levels/).
 Additionally, DTR administrators can enable auto-deletion of repository events as part of maintenance and cleanup.

 In the following section, we will show you how to:

-* View the list of events in a repository, including event types associated with your access level
+* View the list of events in a repository, including <a href="#event-types">event types</a> associated with your permission level
 * Enable auto-deletion of repository events based on your specified conditions

 ## View List of Events